hiposner/greenhouse/README.md

 3. Serial monitor at `115200` baud.

 Key behaviour:
-- Six zones: three irrigation lines (named Blue/Yellow/Green), mister (Red), fan, and grow lights.
+- Six zones: three irrigation lines (Red/Green/Yellow for Lines 1/2/3), mister (Blue), fan, and grow lights.
 - Active-low outputs (`LOW` energises the driver).
 - Manual buttons trigger toggle with 60 ms debounce and a default 180 s safety timer.
 - Interlock ensures only one irrigation line (Line1/Line2/Line3) is active at a time.